austinking/blockaid/README.md

 	=> App running at: http://localhost:3000/

-Once you've made changes, make a pull request against from your fork.
+  5) Once you've made changes, make a pull request against from your fork.

+## Tips

+You can get an interactive REPL on your live server with

+    $ meteor shell
+    >

+Use the `tab` key to explore objects and functions available in the app.